6 Ways to Organize And Store Small Toys

 4. Tissue box

 Recycle tissue boxes for small game pieces.
-The cardboard in tissue boxes is often lighter than shipping boxes, but they are useful for mini parts.
+The cardboard in tissue boxes is often lighter than shipping boxes, making them useful for mini parts.

 5. Divided tray